 According to a June 4, 2021 Wall Street Journal report, the NIH money was spent on researching bat coronaviruses, “and it is likely that the Wuhan Institute of Virology conducted gain-of-function research to make them more deadly or infectious.”
 In a February 2020 email, Dr. Fauci sent his deputy a paper about this gain-of-function research.
 The email instructed the deputy, “Read this paper.
 You will have tasks today that must be done.”
 His deputy replied that he would “try to determine if we have any distant ties to this work abroad.”
 Dr. Fauci has said to date that his organization did not fund gain-of-function research, but “I can’t guarantee everything that’s going on in the Wuhan lab.”

-Dr. Steven Quay and physics professor Richard Muller have an op-ed in The Wall Street Journal (June 7, 2021) reveal that the gene sequence of a virus that has been subjected to gain-of-function adaptations is not typically naturally occurring.
+Dr. Steven Quay and physics professor Richard Muller have an op-ed in The Wall Street Journal (June 7, 2021) revealing that the gene sequence of a virus that has been subjected to gain-of-function adaptations is not typically naturally occurring.
 And yet it does appear in SARS-CoV-2, the virus that causes Covid-19.
 “The scientific evidence,” they say, “points to the conclusion that the virus was developed in a laboratory.”
 If true, the world is left to determine whether the leak was indeed an accident.

 There have always been many reasons to question China’s official explanation — for which there is also zero evidence — that humans visiting a Wuhan market contracted the virus from an animal that had been bitten by a bat, and then it spread from Wuhan across the globe.
 Again, the science part of me concludes that there would be many other examples of a similar natural transmission of deadly viruses if this scenario were so.
 Given the stakes for humanity and for the future, the truth must be uncovered.
 However, in both China and the United States this inquiry has been suppressed for political bias having nothing to do with scientific truth.